 - Mental illness in children: Know the signs

 - Atypical antidepressants

 - see all in Treatments and drugs

-Learn why antidepressants have warnings about suicidal thinking in children, what to do before your child starts taking an antidepressant and the warning signs of a potential problem.By Mayo Clinic staff
+Learn why antidepressants have warnings about suicidal thinking in children and teens, what to do before your child starts taking an antidepressant, and the warning signs of a potential problem.By Mayo Clinic staff

 Why do antidepressants have warnings about suicidal behavior in children?

 However, not all mental health researchers believe these warnings are necessary.
-Some studies have reported opposite results — that suicide rates in children decrease when they take antidepressants.
+Newer research indicates that the benefits of antidepressants may be greater than the risk of suicide.
+And some research indicates that suicide rates in children decrease when they take antidepressants.